Please read our FAQ before reaching out to us. Scroll down to the bottom for our contact form.

 Are you organically certified?

 Our partner farms are in year two of the three-year organic certification process, licensed by Aditi Organic Certifications Pvt.
 Ltd. in accordance with the Indian National Programme for Organic Production Standards.
 Our partner farms are technically allowed to use the term “Organically Farmed” since their certification was issued for “Production” but they are not yet allowed to say “Certified Organic” until December 2019.
 As a result, our products, whilst grown on farms that have been “Organically Farmed” for 5+ years, will not be USDA “Certified Organic” until at least December 2019.
 We’re so grateful to our customers for joining us in supporting our partner farms as they take on this long and arduous process.

-Is the turmeric tested for presence of heavy metals, mold, volatile oil and curcumin content?
+Is the turmeric tested for presence of lead, heavy metals, mold, volatile oil and curcumin content?

 Every batch of turmeric we import is tested for all of the above by Columbia Food Laboratories in Portland, Oregon.
 We don’t release anything for sale until we’ve received these test results and our turmeric is cleared.
 In addition to this, our turmeric is dye tested and organically fumigated by the Spice Board of India in order to pass their inspection and clear it for export.
 As a member of the SBI, we are subject to their rigorous standards as premier exporters, in addition to FDA’s import standards and the California Dept. of Public Health’s industrial manufacturing standards.